How to test Selling Partner API endpoints

 Important

 The following example response returns an RDT and its expiration time.
-The RDT token can be used in the Get Orders operation to retrieve the PII data.
+The RDT token can be used in the Get Orders operation to retrieve PII data.

 2708